SeunA88/Analysis-of-Students-Records-using-SQL/README.md

 ![](All_queries.png)

  ## Conclusion
-Based on the analysis above, an understanding of the basics of SQL has been shown which is a good foundation into the main analysis aspect of SQL.
+Based on the analysis above, an understanding of the basics of SQL has been shown which is a good foundation into the retrieving data using SQL which is key to data analysis.